shirashko/Neuropsychiatry/README.md

-Absolutely, I've added that information to the README template:

----

 # Personality Traits Analysis and Clustering

 This project aims to analyze personality traits data and perform clustering analysis to identify distinct personality profiles within the dataset.